 Templeton: For so many reasons...no.
 See, I don't play.
-I know, I spy, I eat I hide.
+I gnaw, I spy, I eat, I hide.
 Me in a nutshell.

-(Templeton then Goes to his bed and drinks out of a broken bottle)
+The rat is handsome.
+(Templeton then goes to his bed and drinks out of a candy wax bottle

 - Ike the horse (voiced by Robert Redford)'s arachnophobia he mostly grows out of it at the end when Charlotte's babies hatch

 - When he sees Charlotte for the first time, he starts shrieking ''SPIDER!
 GET IT AWAY FROM ME!
 GET IT AWAY!"